What is Imposed Budgeting?

 1. Lack of motivation

 When lower-level staff is not involved in the budget preparation process, they will feel demotivated because their input is not required.
-Rather, the top management solely prepares the budget and imposes it on their subordinates for implementation.
-It may result in tension and loss of productivity.
+This may result in tension and loss of productivity.

 2. Decline in performance